 The Board is divided into three classes, with each class serving staggered three-year terms.
 Vacancies on the Board may be filled only by persons elected by a majority of the remaining directors.
 A director elected by the Board to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is elected, subject to the director's earlier death, resignation or removal.
-The Stipulation of Settlement, dated as of August 7, 2020 (the "Stipulation"), memorializing the terms of the settlement of the litigation brought against the Company and certain current and former directors of the Company by K-Bar Holdings LLC and Wynnefield Capital, Inc. in the Delaware Court of Chancery provides that the Board shall be no larger than six total members through October 2023.

 Our Board is currently composed of six members: Peter H. Kamin, Mark J. Bonney, Deborah K. Glasser, Peter J. Jacullo III, Cabell H. Lolmaugh and Linda Solheid.
-The term of office of the Class II directors expires at the Annual Meeting.
-The Nominating and Corporate Governance Committee recommended to the Board, and the Board has set, the number of Class II directors at two and has nominated Peter H. Kamin and Mark J. Bonney for election as Class II directors at the Annual Meeting.
-If elected at the Annual Meeting, each of these nominees will serve until the 2026 Annual Meeting and until his successor is elected, or, if sooner, until the director's death, resignation or removal.
+The term of office of the Class III directors expires at the Annual Meeting.
+The Nominating and Corporate Governance Committee (the "Governance Committee") recommended to the Board, and the Board has set, the number of Class III directors at two and has nominated Deborah K. Glasser and Linda Solheid for election as Class III directors at the Annual Meeting.
+If elected at the Annual Meeting, each of these nominees will serve until the 2027 Annual Meeting and until the nominee's successor is elected, or, if sooner, until the nominee's death, resignation or removal.

 Directors are elected by a plurality of the votes cast by shareholders entitled to vote on the election of directors.
-The two nominees receiving the most "For" votes (from the holders of shares virtually present or represented by proxy at the Annual Meeting and voting on the election of directors) will be elected.
+The two nominees receiving the most "For" votes (cast by the holders of shares entitled to vote on the election of directors) will be elected.
 If no contrary indication is made, shares represented by executed proxies will be voted "For" the election of the two nominees named above.
 If, prior to the Annual Meeting, it should become known that any of the nominees will be unwilling or unable to serve as a director after the Annual Meeting by reason of resignation, death, incapacity or other unexpected occurrence, the proxies will be voted "For" such substitute nominee as is determined by the Board or, alternatively, not voted for any nominee.
 The Board has no reason to believe that any nominee will withdraw or be unable to serve.

-The following is a brief biography of the nominees for Class II director and each person whose term of office as a Class III and Class I director will continue after the Annual Meeting.
-Ages in the table are as of April 17, 2023.
+The following is a brief biography of the nominees for Class III director and each person whose term of office as a Class I and Class II director will continue after the Annual Meeting.
+Ages in the table are as of April 22, 2024.

-Name Age Position Class II Director Nominees (Term Expiring at Annual Meeting): Peter H. Kamin 61 Director, Chairman of the Board Mark J. Bonney 69 Director Class III Directors (Term Expires at 2024 Annual Meeting): Deborah K. Glasser 55 Director Linda Solheid 63 Director Class I Directors (Term Expires at 2025 Annual Meeting): Peter J. Jacullo III 68 Director Cabell H. Lolmaugh 44 Director, Chief Executive Officer and President
+Name Age Position Class III Director Nominees (Term Expiring at Annual Meeting): Deborah K. Glasser 56 Director Linda Solheid 64 Director Class I Directors (Term Expires at 2025 Annual Meeting): Peter J. Jacullo III 69 Director Cabell H. Lolmaugh 45 Director, Chief Executive Officer and President Class II Directors (Term Expires at 2026 Annual Meeting): Peter H. Kamin 62 Director, Chairman of the Board Mark J. Bonney 70 Director